 Avoiding toxins is an important aspect of bone health, and that includes the toxic chemicals often found in store-bought personal care products.
-The solution is to make your own, and in today’s post, I share three of my favorite personal care product recipes.
+The solution is to make your own, and today, I share three of my favorite personal care product recipes.

 You’ll learn how easy it is to make (from scratch!) a refreshing mouthwash, a fragrant hand sanitizer, and an effective leave-in hair gel and conditioner.